rafaellopesdesa/NtupleTools/dataTuple/README.md

 ####To Do:
   1. Right now, all ntuples go to the same directory, should change directory structure.
-  2. "Step 5b" has not been assigned
-  3. Make sure only one instance of manager can run at a time.
+  2. Make sure only one instance of manager can run at a time.
-  4. Add ability to run on multiple UAFs in case one goes down.
+  3. Add ability to run on multiple UAFs in case one goes down.